 The most accessible beaches at Budva are in front of the city.
 They sweep from the Marina to the opposite headland.
 The ubiquitous ‘sun beds’ and rentable water craft take up much of the space on the beaches.
 However, there are ample areas available for public swimming.

-Needless to say, there is a plethora of clubs, bars, bistros, restaurants and cafes, along with a Casino.
-So, during summer nights there would be no end of ways of how to enjoy Budva.When it comes to a meal recommendation, the seafood we enjoyed at the Old Fisherman’s Pub, which is adjacent to the Marina, was the most varied and highest quality we ate on the entire Balkan Peninsula.
+Needless to say, there is a plethora of bustling clubs, bars, bistros, restaurants and cafes, along with a Casino.
+So, during summer nights there would be no end of ways of how to enjoy Budva either in the city or along the waterfront.
+The location of all those facilities can easily be found on Google maps.
+We’ll leave it to other posts to fill in the details if that is your interest.When it comes to a meal recommendation, the seafood we enjoyed at the Old Fisherman’s Pub, which is adjacent to the Marina, was the most varied and highest quality we ate on the entire Balkan Peninsula.
 Here is what we enjoyed.

 A seafood platter of grilled fish, squid and octopus, mussels and prawns in tomato sauce with a hint of chilli, grilled vegetables on rice with bread to absorb the sauce; a beverage to wash it down; hot pancakes filled with custard and ice cream on a bed of chocolate, topped with a warm fruit slurry and served in a hot fry pan followed by coffee.
 It was the first time since arriving in Croatia that we were enjoying a sea food meal to expectations.

-You won’t want to spend all your time in Budva – there is plenty to see and do around Budva as well.
+You won’t want to spend all your time in Budva – there is plenty to see and do in the region surrounding Budva as well.
 Here are some proven ideas.

 Take a Drive and See the Lovely Montenegrin Coast